 The Poor Houses

-As you work your way through the cemetery records, you’ll notice many have been resident in a poorhouse at some time.
+As you work your way through the cemetery records, you’ll notice that many of our souls were resident in a poorhouse at some time.

-The majority of them were unmarried mums, who had been disowned, the mentally and physically ill, the widowed and elderly.
+The majority of them were unmarried mums, who had been disowned, the mentally and physically ill, the widowed and the elderly.
 Interestingly, quite a number were former miners, weavers and labourers from Ireland.
-Entering the poorhouse also ensured that your right to vote was taken away and rules were rigorously enforced with inmates being severely punished for disobedience:
+Entering the poorhouse also ensured that your right to vote was taken away and rules were rigorously enforced, with inmates being severely punished for disobedience.

-Inmate: Mrs Ferguson aged 40 Offence : Telling her 12 yr old son to go over and wall and beg for tea and tobacco
+Inmate: Mrs Ferguson aged 40 Offence : Telling her 12 yr old son to go over a wall and beg for tea and tobacco

-Punishment : Diet of dry porridge for 3 days and the boy to be put in girls clothes as he gone over the wall before.
+Punishment : Diet of dry porridge for 3 days and the boy to be put in girl's clothes as he had gone over the wall before.

 Inmate : Edward Clark aged 9 Offence : Caught absconding over the wall Punishment Whipped and put to bed for the day.